 About Sharon Discorfano

 Articles I’ve written have appeared in numerous publications, including The Center for Creative Leadership’s Leadership in Action, The Wilson Quarterly, Arizona Yoga (Managing Editor, 2005-08), and an article for Animal Wellness magazine on practicing yoga with a companion animal.
 I also was a contributor to the Encyclopedia of Industrial and Organizational Psychology (Sage, 2006).
-More recent publications: Veg News (March/April 2013) and articles for the Animal Legal Defense Fund and Hills Of Africa Travel web sites.
-Letters to Pushkin, a collection of letters I wrote to my beagle Pushkin after his passing, is available for Kindle, iBooks, NOOK, and in print on Amazon and Lulu.
-50% of author’s royalties goes to the NYC humane organization Bideawee.
-My second book, Stellar Vegan Salads, will be available in Spring 2013.
+More recent publications: Veg News (March/April 2013) and articles for the Animal Legal Defense Fund, Hills Of Africa Travel, and ASPCA Parents web sites.
+Letters to Pushkin, a collection of letters I wrote to my beagle Pushkin after his passing, is available on Amazon, in print and Kindle versions.
+My second book, Stellar Vegan Salads, is available on Amazon and also for the iPad.

 I keep busy (!) but enjoy when I get to listen to other people’s stories, or to someone playing a saxophone or cello or guitar (or my six year-old nephew trying to play our piano)… or when I can just hang out with my family, especially on rainy “pajama” days.